The Troop on Steam - User reviews, Price & Information

 The Troop is a world war ii, turn-based tactics and tanks game developed by Giant Flame and published by PLA Studios.

-Released on October 18th 2023 is available only on Windows in 10 languages: English, German, French, Italian, Spanish - Spain, Portuguese - Brazil, Portuguese - Portugal, Russian, Spanish - Latin America and Simplified Chinese.
+Released on October 18th 2023 is available on Windows and MacOS in 10 languages: English, German, French, Italian, Spanish - Spain, Portuguese - Brazil, Portuguese - Portugal, Russian, Spanish - Latin America and Simplified Chinese.

 The Steam community has classified The Troop into these genres: